gekmihesg/bgcam/README.md

   -B BLUR_RADIUS, --blur-radius BLUR_RADIUS
-                        Blur radius for background if background image does not exist and no fallback color is set. (default: 55) -F FPS, --fps FPS     Frame rate limit.
-Use the camera's default frame rate if set to 0.
+                        Blur radius for background if background image does not exist and no fallback color is set. (default: 55) -a, --always-on       Do not wait for consumers before producing images.
+                        (default: False)
+  -F FPS, --fps FPS     Frame rate limit.
+Use the camera's default frame rate
+                        if set to 0.
 If the camera is slower, this option as no effect. (default: 0)